pdgilbert/LoRaGPS/README.md

 ```

 It might be possible to run OpenCPN on the base station, in which case the AIS feed from
-`LoRaGPS_base.py` can go to localhost with no special configuration.
-(If the base station
+`LoRaGPS_base.py` can go to localhost with no special iptables configuration as below.
-is a Raspberry Pi, that may involve building OpenCPN rather than just installing it.)
+(If the base station is a Raspberry Pi, that may involve building OpenCPN rather than
+just installing it.)
 Otherwise the `LoRaGPS_base.py` will need to broadcast from a network port on the base station
 so that other computers can use the AIS feed.
 On a Raspberry Pi that may require setting up
 iptables to allow the python code to open the port.
 See the 'Install a firewall' section of